GumTreeDiff/pythonparser/README.md

    </details>

 4. [Import level](https://greentreesnakes.readthedocs.io/en/latest/nodes.html#ImportFrom) is directly included
-into `ImportFrom` node tag.
-It follows the `hyphen` character.
+into the `ImportFrom` node label.
+It follows `the hyphen`.
    <details><summary>Example</summary>

    <p>

-   Node with `ImportFrom-3` tag is `ImportFrom` node and import level is 3.
+   A node with the `ImportFrom-3` label is an `ImportFrom` node and the import level is 3.

    </p>

    </details>

 *Note*: Token position attributes are: `lineno`, `col`, `end_line_no`, `end_col`.
 They exist in order to determine the position of the token.

 ### How to run Gumtree with Python parser

-This is a guide on how to use gumtree with python parser. he whole Gumtree project is in [this repository](https://github.com/GumTreeDiff/gumtree).
+This is a guide on how to use [GumTree](https://github.com/GumTreeDiff/gumtree) with Pythonparser.

-1. Download Gumtree project
+1. Download GumTree

    <details><summary>More details</summary>

    <p>

-   The stable version of this project is located [here](https://github.com/GumTreeDiff/gumtree/releases/tag/v2.1.2).
+   The stable version of GumTree can be found [here](https://github.com/GumTreeDiff/gumtree/releases/tag/v2.1.2).
-   It is `v2.1.2` version, you should download source code.
+   The version is `2.1.2`, you should download the source code.
 Do not clone the repository, because it will give you an unstable version.

    </p>

    </details>

-2. Build Gumtree project
+2. Build GumTree

    <details><summary>More details</summary>